seventown/hugo/content/articles/bridge-guide.md

 Here's yet another helpful video by cesmic on how to tower.

-Try to place your tower on your side of the bridge on&nbsp; **non-spawnblock**&nbsp;maps, and on their side on&nbsp; **spawnblock**&nbsp;maps.
-We’ll cover which maps are which in the map section of the guide.
+You should generally place your tower on&nbsp;**their side of the bridge**.
+Towering is especially good on&nbsp;**spawnblock maps**&nbsp;because getting the high ground faster is much more important.
+You should still tower on all maps.

 ### Hippoing: